MJingv/gogogo/dic.md

 - self-love is important for your will-being and in turn important for the relationship in your life
 - improving this skill can be difficult

+tired
+---

+- you often find yourself staying in bed all day
+- does your body feel heavy and your *mind* totally *blank*
+- having low energy is not an uncommon problem,but it's still a tough one,*dealing* with this *exhaustion*, it makes you feel tired even thinking about it
+- but what could it be that makes you feel tired all the time
+- let's begin
+- a tired mind
+- often fatigue maybe *byproduct* of a *psychological* problem, *especial* depression
+- *psychiatrist* and sleep medicine expert em,said fatigue and depression can look quite similar
+- 2018 study even estimate that over 90% of people living with depression have *symptoms* of fatigue
+- doctor emmy said for insider that this may happen because of *brain* chemistry
+- she said that *dopamine* *serotonic*  and *norepinephrine* play a important role in *regulating* not only in your mood but also energy levels
+- so when you depressed ,your body may feel heavy and slow ,making it hard to do even the simplest tasks,such as showering and getting dressed
+- anxiety is another psychological issue that could play a role in your fatigue
+- while you're in the depths of anxiety, the *racing* *heart*,and quickened breath might keep you *awake*,but after the worst is over, you are *hit* with a *post-anxiety* crush
+- ma who have a *bachelor* of *science* in psychology *wrote* for cc that anxiety is like being a high *alert*,but once the *adrenaline* run out ,your body goes through a crush that can leave you feel drained
+- you may also feel exhaust because of the *tension* in your muscles or *racing*  thoughts that bother you throughout the day
+- mental *illness*  could definitely make you more tired,but sometimes the problem maybe more be different
+- let's explore why your nutrition maybe the reason why you're so sleepy all the time
+- what's on your *plate*?
+- do you know that feeling when your eat delicious meal and suddenly you feel so sleepy?
+- you just *wanna* get under a warm blanket and take an afternoon nap ,it's *awesome* when it's sunday in your home
+- but if you're at work or school,and what if the tiredness *persists* the entire day
+- well,the food you eat may be responsible for this *grogginess*,especially *carbohydrates*
+- according to *harvard's* school of *public* *health* ,eating too many *carbs* make your *blood* sugar *spike*,creating a short term energy rush
+- your body then release *insulin* and cost the remove of carbs into your muscle and *organs*
+- now you *blood* sugar goes back down leaving you *lethargic* and tired
+- sugar and sweets may have a similar effect
+- in the study published in the journey *appetite* in 2016, people who eat a diet high in *refined* sugar had higher scores for the depressive  *symptoms* and fatigue than those who eat diet high whole *grains* and low in sugar
+- yes,we know that chocolate cake is the best but science is clear on this one
+- what you drink may play a role in your energy level as well
+- do you often reach for coffee when you're tired
+- it seems logical to try *cure* your tiredness with a amount of coffee but researches shows it may not be the best idea
+- a 2016 study published in the journey nutrition showed that drinking one cup too many is linked to increase nighttime worrying sleeplessness and increasing nighttime awakening ,decreased total crease total sleep time and daytime weakness
+- tips and tricks to feel less tired
+- you must be wondering well what do i do
+- how can i stop feeling tired all the time
+- to give you some tips and tricks ,let's *see* what saya did when he has some similar problems
+- well,he started with small steps and dies
+- doctor em *wrote* on her  *webpage* that *nutrient*-rich food may provide an *abundance* of energy
+- that's why saya now make sure to eat balance and nutrition meals. high quality protein, lots of veges,especially green such like *spinach* and *broccoli* and low sugar food
+- for example,strawberries and blackberries
+- snack times are quite a challenge ,since he love eating chocolate ,but d m said that the entire block of chocolate is not a good idea for a *pick-me-up* snack
+- he still eat chocolate but only a small piece
+- next,saya makes sure to drink enough water throughout a day ,when he doesn't skip exercise anymore
+- he read a 2013 research study publish in the journey fatigue,*biomedicine* healthy and behavior,and learn that only 20 minutes of *low* to *moderate* and *intensity* exercise can reduce fatigue and increase energy